nursats/REST_API-Demo/README.md

 ## **Features**
 - Integration with [OpenWeatherMap](https://openweathermap.org/api) to fetch weather data.
-- CRUD functionality for storing and managing weather data locally in PostgreSQL.
+- CRUD functionality for storing and managing weather data in a PostgreSQL database hosted in the cloud (via Railway).
 - Secure authentication using JSON Web Tokens (JWT).
 - User registration and authentication.
 - API documentation with Swagger UI.